-The Oyster Perpetual Submariner, the archetype of the divers’ watch, epitomizes the historic link between Rolex and the underwater world.
+The Oyster Perpetual Submariner, the archetype of the divers’ watch, epitomizes the historic link between Rolex and underwater exploration.

-Created in 1953, the Submariner was the first divers’ wristwatch waterproof to a depth of 100 metres (330 feet).
+Launched in 1953, the Submariner was the first divers’ wristwatch waterproof to a depth of 100 metres (330 feet).
 Some years later, in 1969, Rolex unveiled the Submariner Date, a version of the model with a date function.
-Since then, these two watches have expanded their horizons well beyond the aquatic element of their birth and conquered terra firma, becoming the watches of choice for a wide range of sports and other activities.
+Since then, the two watches have moved beyond the marine depths, becoming the watches of choice for a wide range of sports and other activities.

-The unidirectional rotatable bezel of the Submariner and Submariner Date is equipped with a 60-minute graduated monobloc Cerachrom insert – in black, blue or green, depending on the version – that allows divers to monitor their underwater.
-This insert, patented by Rolex, is made of an extremely hard ceramic; it is virtually scratchproof and its colour is unaffected by ultraviolet rays.
+The unidirectional rotatable bezel of the Submariner and Submariner Date is equipped with a 60-minute graduated monobloc Cerachrom insert – in black, blue or green, depending on the version – that allows divers to monitor their time underwater.
+This insert, patented by Rolex, is made of an extremely hard, virtually scratchproof ceramic whose colour is unaffected by ultraviolet rays.
 In addition, thanks to its chemical composition, the high-tech ceramic is inert and cannot corrode.
 The graduations and the numerals are moulded into the ceramic and coloured with gold or platinum using a PVD (Physical Vapour Deposition) process.
 The bezel’s knurled edge offers excellent grip and can be manipulated with ease, even when wearing gloves.

 In addition to its functions and its intrinsic technical qualities, the bezel of the Submariner and Submariner Date contributes to the very strong visual identity of these two models.